Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 If you happen to be coming or going, Hotel Oberland will kindly store your luggage inside their dining room while you have a delicious dinner.

 As the day winds down, take one last opportunity to gaze over the stunning natural beauty that is the Lauterbrunnen Valley.
-This was a landscape that immediately took my breath away, and took my brain a good while to process that the views were even real!
-It’s not every day you get to look at a 4K green screen in real life, so soak it in — looking back at your photos won’t truly do it justice.
+This was a landscape that immediately took my breath away, and my brain struggled to process that the views were even real!
+It’s not every day you get to look at a 4K green screen in real life, so soak it in—looking back at your photos won’t do it justice.

 How Much Do Two Days in Lauterbrunnen Valley Cost?

-Following the above Lauterbrunnen 2 day itinerary cost me 362.05 CHF (or $399.80 at the time of writing this) as a young college student on a budget:
+Following the above Lauterbrunnen 2 day itinerary cost me 362.05 CHF (or $399.80 at the time of writing) as a young college student on a budget:

 Transportation